 ”Being an 18-karat manic-depressive, and having lived a life of violent emotional contradictions, I have an overacute capacity for sadness as well as elation…Whatever else has been said about me personally is unimportant.
 When I sing, I believe, I’m honest.”
 Frank Sinatra

-Mia Farrow took issue with Frank on that point.
+Mia Farrow took issue with Frank on that point as she lived in a bipolar marriage with him.
 Although they remained lifelong friends, even after their brief marriage ended, she described Frank as a 24 -karat manic-depressive.

 The aberrant moods and behaviors of some public figures might now be understood in a different light.
 Bipolar Disorder left untreated in young adulthood often leaves a trail of poor interpersonal coping skills, a tendency toward withdrawal, and reliance on a very small group of friends or family members.
 Even these close relationships can become more problematic, as some people with bipolar seek to manipulate and strong-arm their support system to modulate their own anxiety.

 It’s almost anecdotal that undiagnosed people with bipolar appear to be constantly self-medicating.
 Alcohol abuse in early adulthood is a typical attempt to modulate the roller-coaster ride of mood swings.
 A recent study claimed that 37% of subjects who were bipolar engaged in sexual compulsivity.
+Intensely damaging to this bipolar marriage.
 Diagnostically, the presence of hypersexuality is an indication of a possible bipolar diagnosis.

 It is possible to have multiple overlapping mental health struggles.
 This is called having co-morbidities.
 You could, for example, have a sex addiction, aggravated by bipolar disorder, Developmental Trauma, or both.